 Island Peak is not trekking.
 You need to be fully trained and prepared and always in control.
 Watch more videos There is specific training needed for a safe and successful Island Peak climb.
 As you can see in our videos, the steep challenges of Island peak require respect and specific physical conditioning and mountaineering skills.
 If you are signed up to one of our climbs we are available to help you get the best and current information on this climb.

 Sometimes climbing seasons you have to cross ladders on Island Peak.
 Therefore, you should come with that level of preparation.
-Do some ladder training at home with crampons on and get a feel for what it is like when crossing ladders.
+Do some ladder training at home with a guide becoming comfortable crossing ladders with your mountaineering boots and crampons.
+Be very comfortable using crampons and do a lot of practice taking them on and off.
 The more comfortable you are the better and safer you will be high on Island peak.

 Specific Mountaineering Training for Island Peak

 When it comes to preparing for going up the head wall, you need to find 60 to 70 degree angle terrain.
 Have a guide set up ropes with 4 to 5 different anchor points.
 You will have a jumar on a sling or cows tail, attached to your harness.
 You should also have a sling (safety line) with a carabiner on the end of the sling.
-The carabiner should be able to go above the Jumar on the fixed line.
+The carabiner should be able to go above the Jumar on the fixed line or in the middle of your jumar.
 You do not want the Jumar going higher than your nose when fully tight.
+We run these courses in Scotland and Colorado.

 Specific Training for Island Peak

-Fitness is important, but being lean, lighter, stronger and fast is really important when climbing these big mountains.
+Fitness is important, but being lean, lighter and strong is really important when climbing these big mountains.
 Do not under estimate this Island Peak challenge.
 Read some REVIEWS from our trips.
 We recommend physical training 5/6 days a week.
-Focus on two main elements of building strength and endurance.
-We can help you map out a training plan that will suit your needs.
+Focus on two main elements of building strength and endurance in your targeted heart rate zones.
+We can help you understand the training requires for Island Peak.

 Build up Your Training Over Time

 Our recommendation is to be training 6 days a week.
-One day should be dedicated to long hikes up and down hills with a weighted backpack.
-Train on a stair master and/or incline treadmill 4 – 5 days a week, starting with minimal weight in your backpack 5kg/ 11lbs.
+One day should be dedicated to long hikes up and down hills with a weighted backpack building up to 1,000m/ 3,280 feet.
+Train on a stair master 4 – 5 days a week, starting with minimal weight in your backpack 5kg/ 11lbs.
 Then, we recommend slowly building up to carrying 15kg/ 33lbs.
 You need to train to specific heart rates, therefore doing a fitness test is a very good idea prior to developing a training plan.
 You should be doing most of your training in the endurance zone.
 Building from 1 to 1 hour 30 minutes per day for four or five sessions a week.

 Also, you need a longer endurance session, once per week.
 This longer endurance session is best completed up and down hills with weight in your backpack.
-However, if you do not have access to hills, it can be done on a bike doing a long ride or in the gym mixing up the machines you use.
+However, if you do not have access to hills.
+It can be done on a bike doing a long ride or in the gym mixing up the machines you use at very targeted heart rates.
 We can help you figure this one out to suit your specific situation.

 You should be looking at building from 6 to 12+ hours of training per week.
 Each month you should be trying to increase the weight you carry and the time spent doing the activity.
 After 2 months, you should start adding in some weight training, developing your quads, calves, and core.
 In the last 2 months, you should consider adding in interval training, all while you are still doing the endurance training building up the weight you are carrying.